IMG_0338.jpg

 Pre-Ride

-If you are leading a Saturday ride, you can use a route that has been done in the past that you enjoyed or you can create a new route.
+2. If you are leading a Saturday ride, you can use a route that has been done in the past that you enjoyed or you can create a new route.
 In either case, you will need to obtain or create a route sheet listing mileage, turns, and significant landmarks.
-Note: For long rides, it is desirable to have a shorter alternative if possible
+Note: On a Saturday we usually have a long ride (c.40-60 miles) and a shorter version (c.35-45 miles both starting and finishing from the same location.
+The Ride Committee can help with these routes

-If there is any question about the route, drive or ride the route no less than a week before the ride to note any last minute changes or road hazards.
+5. If there is any question about the route, drive or ride the route no less than a week before the ride to note any last minute changes or road hazards.

 Day of the Ride

-As riders arrive, ensure that they have cue sheets.
+4. As riders arrive, ensure that they have the route.
 Welcome guests, have them sign the Ride Roster, and determine how familiar they are with the area, the ride pace, and if they know any other riders.
 Generally, you should try to be available for questions such as “how hard is this?” “are there any shorter options?” “can someone help me with . . . ?”, etc. For non-members, let them know they can join by visiting the website.
 All non-members must sign the Ride Roster to acknowledge the Waiver.

-Note: Helmets are mandatory on all rides.
-Make sure everybody has a helmetApproximately five minutes before the start, call the group together and introduce yourself and any guests.
-Briefly describe the route, the markings if any, hazards, tricky turns and rest stops.
+5. Approximately five minutes before the start, call the group together and introduce yourself and any guests.
+Briefly describe the route, any hazards, tricky turns and rest stops.
 If you want people to “regroup” at any particular spot, point that out at this time.
-Explain that it is not a policy, but one of courtesy to sweep the ride.
-Participants should let others know if they need assistance or deviate from the ride course.
+Ask who is planning to ride the shorter route without a sweeper and make sure they have the route or a buddy.
+Explain that participants should let others know if they need assistance or deviate from the ride course.
 (A common problem is getting back to the parking lot and all riders have not returned because they “took the long way back.”)
 Explain the level of support that participants should expect during the ride.
+Tell riders who is sweeping the route if noy yourself.
 Ask if there are any questions, particularly from those new to the club or who may be new to cycling.

+6. At ride time, ask the riders to leave the start safely.
+Large groups of riders on the first mile or so of the route can be a safety issue and an inconvenience for local drivers.
+Ask the fast group to leave first, then try to stagger the start of other riders by a few minutes.
 The best way to lead a ride is from the back of the ride.
 Select someone familiar with the ride to lead the group from the parking lot and everyone will follow.

 Post Ride